Sanskriti03070/Blackbox-for-AI-agents-Used-in-Razorpay-Agent-Studio/README.md

-# Blackbox for ai agents used in Razorpay Agent Studio
+# Blackbox for AI agents used in Razorpay Agent Studio

 AI agents can now take real actions on your behalf — retry a payment, issue a refund, message a customer.
 That's useful, but it creates a new problem: when an agent does something surprising, how do you actually find out why?